I’m pretty sure I’ve never titled a blog more accurately. I must have all the adventures!

 Breakfast at 7:30, off the ship at 7:45, to the airport for 8:15 (much better than the hour plus and many Euros it took last time we were in Barcelona… cause on long travel days, we just don’t do public transportation if we don’t have to), an hour to get through the Air Canada clustereff at that airport, some coffee and food, and then onto the plane.

 Our flight was pretty much packed, except for the seat beside me… and that is better than Christmas.
 But Air Canada Rouge still sucks.
 Their entertainment system doesn’t work properly on Greg’s tablet, so he could watch TV and not movies.
 Flying through the day is much easier than overnight.
 So four movies later (Dazed and Confused, 10 Things I Hate About You, Dolphin Tale, and Daddy’s Home – shit selection) and we were back in Toronto.
 Fastest customs ever in TO (handy, because our flight was late getting in), had time for a quick bite, second flight left on time (and had the bitchiest attendant EVER and being super tired, it took most everything I had left to not tell her to get bent because I didn’t want to get kicked off the plane… she was bitchy to everyone, not just me).
-Exactly 18 hours after we walked off the ship in Barcelona, we walked into the tour of our house with luggage.
+Exactly 18 hours after we walked off the ship in Barcelona, we walked into our house with luggage.

 So the random stuff… as per usual.
 We participated in a few things here and there on the ship.
 I never find the comedians funny and once was enough.
 I didn’t go to any shows (Greg went to one).
 Food was blah, and not just for me.
 All of the staff was pretty friendly and chatty.
 We had a cabin in the Family Harbor and the lounge (our exclusive lounge as Greg likes to say) was super handy for grabbing quick breakfast before getting off the ship everyday.
 Our cabin (2424) had a lot of noise on the other side of the wall most nights – splashing water and banging, and also had the lovely scent of varnish piped into it which lingered for a couple of days.
 Thankfully we don’t spend much time in there and are sound sleepers… if you’re not, you’ll hate it.
 Live music was good – especially Ed in the pub.
 I love that they are brewing beer on board (except when they ran out of the only one I’ll drink for 2 days… I was thirsty!).
 We overheard much complaining about the VAT and Carnival did poorly at communicating in advance changes that would affect our cruise.
 The CD was very involved in what was going on.
 We don’t care about who the CD is and it doesn’t impact us in any way, but it was nice to see her out and about.
 She made too many long announcements though.
 There was pretty much flagrant disregard for Carnival’s alcohol policy on our sailing (and generally in Europe we find)… we brought stuff on with us in a few ports with no issues.
 People weren’t making an effort to hide what they brought on and were drinking it opening in public areas.